nechodom/Discount-on-cheapest-product/README.md

 ### How do I set the minimum number of products required to activate the discount?
 Go to Settings > Discount Settings and enter the desired number in the "Minimum Products in Cart" field.

+### How do I customize the discount text?
+Go to Settings > Discount Settings and enter the desired text in the "Discount Text" field.

 ## License